strata-mvc/strata/docs/routes.md

 ## On-demand routing and dynamic callbacks

-Should you wish to hook into one of Wordpress' hooks instead of an URL, you may need to generate a dynamic callback to a controller's action.
-You may call the `Router` directly to obtain a callback array.
+Should you wish to hook into one of Wordpress' filters and action instead of an URL, you may need to generate a dynamic callback to a controller's action.
+You may call the `Router` object directly to obtain a callback array.

 ~~~ php
 <?php